mpostol/TP/README.md

 Consider also enrolling in the following courses:

+- [Programming in Practice - External Data Management - Streaming Data; Video Course; 2026][udemyBitStreams]
+- [Programming in Practice - External Data Management - Structural Data; Video course, 2026][udemyStructuralData]
-- [Programming in Practice - Streaming Data; Video Course; 2026][udemyBitStreams] - In general, depending on the use case, the external data may be grouped as follows:
+- [Programming in Practice - External Data Management - Graphical Data; Video Course;  2025][udemyGUI]

+In general, depending on the use case, the external data may be grouped as follows:

-  - **streaming** - bitstream embedded as the content of files, or network payload
-  - **structural** - data fetched from and pushed to external database management systems using queries
-  - **graphical** - data rendered on Graphical User Interface Bitstreams are low-level sequences of binary bits used for encoding and transmitting binary content, such as audio or video.
+- **streaming** - bitstream embedded as the content of files, or network payload.
+Bitstreams are low-level sequences of binary bits used for encoding and transmitting binary content, such as audio or video.
 A bitstream is a sequence of bits that represents data at the lowest level.
 In such a sequence, the first and last bits are defined, and each intermediate bit is accessible in order.
+- **structural** - data fetched from and pushed to external database management systems using queries
+- **graphical** - data rendered on Graphical User Interface

 - [Programming in Practice - Information Computation; Video Course; 2023][udemyPiPIC] - Information Computation means a process engaging a computer (a physical device) to process information as a series of actions or steps taken to achieve a particular result or help to fulfill a task.
 The main challenge is that information is abstract.
 Precisely speaking, it is a kind of knowledge that cannot be processed directly by any physical device.
 Generally speaking, To resolve this inconsistency two main topics are covered.
 The first one refers to selected aspects of information modeling using types as descendants of a coding system.
 The second one covers program architecture design patterns to improve the design and deployment of the computer behavior description using a program implementing an algorithm.
-- [Programming in Practice - Executive Summary; Udemy course; 2021][udemyPiPES]; The course explains the role of this repository as the extended examples storage that is a foundation for the Programming in Practice paradigm.
+- [Programming in Practice - Executive Summary; Video course; 2021][udemyPiPES]; The course explains the role of this repository as the extended examples storage that is a foundation for the Programming in Practice paradigm.
 The course is for all serious about the improvement of the software development skills education methodology.

 ## 1.7.
 Contributing

 I strongly encourage community participation and contribution to this project.
 First, please fork the repository and commit your changes there.
-Once happy with your changes you can generate a 'pull request'.
+Once happy with your changes you can generate a `pull request`.
 You must agree to the contributor license agreement before I can accept your changes.

 ## 1.8.
 How to reach me